Emergency Alert System (EAS)

 - Washington State Emergency Alert System Plan

-- To view the Required Monthly Test (RMT) schedule, please visit this list (PDF)
+- To view the 2019 Required Monthly Test (RMT) schedule, please click here (PDF)

 The EAS takes advantage of digital technology that will ultimately allow home devices such as AM and FM radios, TVs, or unique receivers to be turned on and an alarm sounded so the listener can hear the message.
 It will also allow devices serving the hearing and sight impaired to receive the message.
 The heart of the system is a special encode/decode device sometimes referred to as a "smart box" that all broadcasters are required to have in place.
 As outlined in the State EAS Plan, all "signal originators" will initiate an alert message from one of the "smart box" devices.
 Through "electronic encoding" of the message, which this device accomplishes, the message is generated and sent.
 Through "electronic decoding" of the message, the message is received and/or rebroadcast for the areas the alert message is targeted.